-4.5.4 Changing Primary Locus of Appointment
+4.5.5 Changing Primary Locus of Faculty Position

-On occasion, the professional activities of a faculty member, tenured or teaching, may evolve such that the faculty member's primary locus of appointment aligns with the purview of a Mines department other than the faculty member's current locus of appointment.
-In that case, subject to the process described herein, the locus of appointment can be changed.
-Such a change must be codified in a new contract or letter of appointment.
+On occasion, the professional activities of a faculty member, tenured or teaching, may evolve such that the faculty member's primary locus aligns with the purview of a Mines department other than the faculty member's current locus.
+In that case, subject to the process described herein, the locus of position can be changed.
+Such a change must be codified by a letter or new employment contract.

-Tenure-track faculty may not change locus of appointment through this process.
-Further, the intent of this policy is to provide a process for realignment of existing appointments, not create new joint appointments, which are governed by section 4.9.3.
+Tenure-track faculty may not change locus of position through this process.
+Further, the intent of this policy is to provide a process for realignment of existing positions, not a process for creating new joint positions, which are governed by section 4.5.4.